ciberado/iam-workshop/README.md

 ## Sysops workflow 1: creating the production repository of files

-Let's impersonate Daniella (ops team leader) and create the production bucket
+Let's impersonate Daniella (ops team leader) and create the production bucket in the production account.

 * First, remove Alice credentials  (we are not global administrators any more)